Michael McDowell (author): Career

-While arguably best known for his works of Southern Gothic horror, McDowell was an accomplished stylist who wrote several series with marked differences in tone, character, and subject matter.
-His period novels are praised for their intricate eye for historical research and accurate details, and range from Gilded Age New York City to wiregrass Alabama in the depths of the Great Depression.
+While arguably best known for his works of Southern Gothic horror, McDowell wrote several series with wide differences in tone and subject matter.
+His historical novels were praised for their well-researched and accurate details, and range from Gilded Age New York City to Great Depression Alabama.

-McDowell collaborated with his close friend Dennis Schuetz in writing four mysteries starring Daniel Valentine and Clarisse Lovelace: Vermillion (1980), Cobalt (1982), Slate (1984), and Canary (1986).
+McDowell collaborated with his close friend Dennis Schuetz in writing four mysteries starring characters Daniel Valentine and Clarisse Lovelace: Vermillion (1980), Cobalt (1982), Slate (1984), and Canary (1986).
 The four novels were published under the pseudonym Nathan Aldyne.

-In the early 1980s, McDowell and Dennis Schuetz released two psychological thrillers, Blood Rubies (1982) and Wicked Stepmother (1983) under the pseudonym Axel Young.
+McDowell and Schuetz also released two psychological thrillers, Blood Rubies (1982) and Wicked Stepmother (1983), under the pseudonym Axel Young.
 Both books were over-the-top parodies of Sidney Sheldon-type suspense novels.

-In the mid-1980s, McDowell wrote the "Jack and Susan" mysteries for Ballantine Books, featuring characters reminiscent of the influential Thin Man films.
-The series included Jack and Susan in 1953 (1985), Jack and Susan in 1913 (1986) and Jack and Susan in 1933 (1987).
-The books chronicled the adventures of an eternally youthful couple and their ever-changing dog.
-McDowell had contracted to do one for each decade of the century, but he bowed out of the contract after three.
+In the mid-1980s, McDowell wrote the "Jack and Susan" mysteries for Ballantine Books, featuring characters reminiscent of the Thin Man films.
+The series included Jack and Susan in 1953 (1985), Jack and Susan in 1913 (1986), and Jack and Susan in 1933 (1987).
+The books chronicled the adventures of an eternally youthful couple and their dog.
+McDowell was contracted to do one for each decade of the century, but he exited the contract after three.

-His screen credits include Beetlejuice (1988), and collaborations on The Nightmare Before Christmas (1993) and Thinner (1996).
-McDowell also wrote the novelization of the film Clue in 1985.
-The film was based on the board game and featured three different endings; however, the novelization was based on the shooting script and includes an additional fourth ending that was cut from the film.
+His screenwriting credits included Beetlejuice (1988), The Nightmare Before Christmas (1993), and Thinner (1996).
+McDowell also wrote the novelization of Clue in 1985.
+The film featured three different endings, but the novelization was based on the shooting script and includes an additional fourth ending that was cut from the film.
 He also contributed screenplays to a number of television horror anthologies, including Tales from the Darkside.

 McDowell was one of seventeen contemporary British and American horror writers interviewed by Douglas E. Winter in his 1985 interview book Faces of Fear.
-Of his writing, McDowell says in this book: "I am a commercial writer and I'm proud of that.
-I am writing things to be put in the bookstore next month.
+Of his own writing, McDowell said: "I am a commercial writer and I'm proud of that. [...]
+I am writing things to be put in the bookstore next month. [...]
 I think it is a mistake to try to write for the ages."
-Stephen King described McDowell as "the finest writer of paperback originals in America today".
+Stephen King described McDowell as "the finest writer of paperback originals in America today."